apperzinc/privacyPolicies/README.md

-This is Privacy Policy pagr for Apperz Tech
+This is Privacy Policy page for Apperz Tech